kg4sgp/habsim/README.md

 # habsim
 High Altitude Balloon Simulator

-Currently this is the start of a high altitude balloon simulator.
+This is the beginning of a high altitude balloon simulator.

-Currently:
-* Doesn't calculate changing pressure vs altitude (pretty obviously incredibly wrong)
-* Assumes constant balloon envelope
-* Several other silly things that would happen when you are just starting in on a project.

-To do:

-* Calculate changing pressure of atmosphere with altitude
+Current functionality:

+* Calculates vertical ascent and decent of a balloon.

+Considers:

+* ISA Atmospheric Model on ascent and decent.
-* Calculate changing drag due to changing balloon envelope
+* Calculates changing drag from balloon envlope and atmospheric density on ascent
-* Calculate burst altitude from balloon envelope
+* Calculates drag from parachute (given a Cd)

+To Do: (roughly in order of importance)

+* Make the code cleaner breaking things out into functions.
+* Temperature effects of atmosphere on balloon during ascent.
+* Config file, or command line input, of parameters
+* Longitude and latitude calculations from wind data.